 'Don't tell me then' she smiled and got up to grab herself a drink.

-As an aside, I hadn't slept with Amber, didn't plan on it either.
-She was beautiful, probably too beautiful, but that wasn't the point.
-There is something special about the company of a women, something I've never really understood myself, sometimes its was just easier.
-Easier to listen and be listened to, most guys have this complex that says they can't have female friends.
+I hadn't slept with Amber, didn't plan on it either.
+She was beautiful, too beautiful, but that wasn't the point.
+There is something special about the company of a women, something I've never really sorted out, it was just easier.
+Easier to listen and be listened to, a lot of blokes have a complex about female friends, naiveté perhaps.
 Would I sleep with Amber? of course, that wasn't the point, what was the point, I wouldn't try; she was too good for me anyway.
-Maybe just having someone who could really feel the emotion I couldn't, someone who would call me on my bullshit because she could smell it.
+Jjust having someone who could really feel the emotion I couldn't, someone to call me on my bullshit because she could smell it.
 Women have a special gift to understand the things that men struggle with.
 I liked gazing through that window.

 By this time we were drunk and hadn't left the apartment.
 Only got as far as the chess board.
 I loved chess, she was better, I hated losing, she loved beating me.
 Eventually as we drank from an old bottle of scotch, she read me some of her work.
 It was good, really good, better than anything I could hope to write.
 Pity.
 As she finished I smiled 'you're better than you think.'